-picotage works.

-Colonized by the Spanish and

-then the British, the country

-achieved independence in 1962 atter a long struggle in which Norman Washington Manley, a barrister who established the country's

-ter who established the country's first political party in 1938, played a prominent role.

-Manley helped negotiate Jamaica's independence from Britain, serving as the country's chief minister and then premier from 1959 to 1962.
-Smith portrays him in "Norman Manley's Cabinet" (2012), achievely chief premier groups's activist the promote activist to the product of t knowledging the group's activist orientation by endowing each of the men in the group photograph with a shimmering pictoage balaciava.
+Tourist In "Non Tourist Location" (2012), easually clad locals sit side by side on a curb, their skin and faces shinmering as if encrusted with diamonds from Smith's appli-cation of picotage.
+He gives the same treatment to funeralgoers, anonymous men and women, genpicotage works.
+Colonized by the Spanish and then the British, the country achieved Independence in 1962 af-ter a long struggle in which Nor-man Washington Manley, a barris-ter who established the country's ter who established the country's first political party in 1938, played a prominent role.
+Manley helped negotiate Jamai-ca's independence from Britain, serving as the country's chief min-ister and then premier from 1959 to 1962.
+Smith portrays him in "Nor-man Manley's Cabinet" (2012), ac-hnowledging the ground activist knowledging the group's activist orientation by endowing each of the men in the group photograph with a shimmering pictoage balaclava.

+Jamaican culture and history are recurrent touchstones of Smith's picotage works.

+clava.
 Smith also created a picotage portrait of Queen Elizabeth.
 "They are some of the root individuals," he said.
-"Queen Elizabeth was there when Jamaica received inde- Pendence."
-Haile Selassie, the former emperor of Ethiopia and a leader of Africa's anticolonialist struggle, is another favorite subject.
-Among Ja-maica's Rastafarians, whose name comes from Selassie's birth name, Ras Tafari, he is revered as an in-

-"Queen Elizabeth was there when Jamaica received indepen-dence," says Smith, who reworked her image in his (2013). carnation of Christ.
-In "Systems of Hierarchy: Emperor Haile Selassie I" (2012), Smith conveys his sacred presence by covering his uniformed figure with picotage.
+"Queen Elizabeth was there when Jamaica received indecarnation of Christ.
+In "Systems of Hierarchy: Emperor Haile Sclassie I" (2012), Smith conveys his sacred presence by covering his uni-tormed figure with picotage.
 The technique is intrinsically edgy, combing defacement with the trappings of respect.
-When Smith showed an earlier piece of Selassie endowed with a picotage ski mask to his father, "he got offended," he said.
+When Smith showed an earlier picce of Selassie endowed with a picotage ski mask to his father, "he got of fended," he said.
 "He is a former Rastafarian and felt it was rude."
-It was also at Anderson Ranch that Smith developed a long-simmering interest in African masks, initially stimulated by an encounter during his student days with a Songye female mask in the collection of the Nelson-Atkins Museum Songye female mask in the collec-tion of the Nelson-Atkins Museum tion of the Nelson-Atkins Museum of Art.
+It was also at Anderson Ranch hat Smith developed a long-sim-mering interest in African masks, initially stimulated by an encoun-ter during his student days with a Songre female mask in the collec-tion of the Nelson-Atkins Museum tion of the Nelson-Atkins Museum of Art.
+"I began playing around with masks in 2010," he said.
+Two years later, at Anderson, he began draw-ing on the scanned photographs he uses as a base, using markers and colored pencils to cover his sub-jects' faces with African masks that he then enhanced with picotage.
+The Nerman Museum of Con-temporary Art bought one from his current show at the Zieher-